mathur-nikita/Amazon_Vine_Analysis/README.md

 - What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
   - 51% of Vine reviews were 5-star reviews.
-  - 39% of Vine reviews were 5-star reviews.
+  - 39% of non-Vine reviews were 5-star reviews.

 ## Summary

-In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+Based on the results from this analysis, it would seem that there is potentially a slight positivity bias for reviews in the Vine program.
+Just over half of the reviews of Vine members had 5 stars, but the percentage of non-Vine reviews was ~10% lower.

+Our current analysis looks at reviews from purchasers who are Vine members and those who aren't, but we could also take a look at the "verified_purchase" column to see if Vine members are more likely to leave certain reviews based on their verified member status.
+We could also see if existing Vine members who left reviews have left ones that readers would find useful via the "helpful_votes" column.
+We are also only considering 5-star reviews in our analysis, but we could adjust that to include 4-star reviews to see how positively Vine members and non-Vine members tend to respond.